isomerpages/moe-yuanchingsec/pages/School Booklist & Stationery.md

 #### PACIFIC BOOKSTORES ONLINE/ WALK IN PURCHASE 2023

-You are encouraged to make your purchases via pacific bookstore’s online platform ([https://www.pacificbookstores.com](https://www.pacificbookstores.com/)).
+You are encouraged to make your purchases via Pacific Bookstores online platform ([https://www.pacificbookstores.com](https://www.pacificbookstores.com/)).

 a) Home Delivery: Purchase online via [Pacific Bookstores](https://www.pacificbookstores.com/) where a delivery charge of $14.60 applies.